 The Center has been fortunate to have generous donors throughout its history.
 Our original donor, Dr. Louis Schatz, contributed over $12M to our efforts.
-Our state of the art facilities on the HSU campus were funded through Dr. Schatz’s generosity.
+Our state of the art facilities on the Humboldt campus were funded through Dr. Schatz’s generosity.
 More recently, a new generation of generous donors has continued to support our efforts.
 Anne and David Katz, Jamie Everett, and Carolyn and Peter Lehman contributed substantially to our new West Wing addition (right).
 The Blue Lake Rancheria Tribe, Andrea and Don Tuttle, and Christina and Jack West’s foundation, Pazala, support graduate student fellowships.
-These fellowships allow students from around the globe to pursue advanced degrees while working on cutting edge energy projects, with guidance and mentorship from Schatz professional staff and faculty.
+These fellowships allow students from around the globe to pursue advanced degrees while working on cutting edge energy projects, with guidance and mentorship from Schatz Center professional staff and faculty.

 Becoming a donor is easy.
 If you would like to support our efforts to address climate change — the most important environmental challenge of this century — you can donate to our general fund or support fellowships through the links below.
-If you would like to discuss an endowment or targeted gift, please contact Peter Lehman at firstname.lastname@example.org or (707) 826-4345.
+If you would like to discuss an endowment or targeted gift, please contact us at firstname.lastname@example.org or (707) 826-4345.

 Thank you!
 We appreciate your support and pledge to keep working diligently to solve our energy problems.